UM-Fall-2020/CSC410-ProjectPlanning/ProjectSurvey/ProjectSurvey.md

 <b><mark>Ans:</mark></b>

-The KnowMixer App makes use Google's Flutter Application Framework and Firebase Cloud Services to allow offline and online usage of mobile applications.
+The KnowMixer App makes use of Google's Flutter Application Framework and Firebase Cloud Services to allow offline and online usage of mobile applications.

 D. How were these new ideas/technologies used (or will be used)?